Psychology and the Bible

 4. "Psychology says we're products of our environment."
 False.
 Psychology teaches that a balance between nature and nurture determines our current state.
 If psychology said people cannot change, and there was no hope (for we are no better than our environment), why would psychologists even bother counseling people?

 5. "Psychology says we're not responsible for our actions."
 Again, incorrect, as outlined in #4.
 Psychology might try to explain what contributed to our actions, but it also researches what can be done to improve our actions.
-Situations might bring this about, but the same research also highlights that we have a choice.
-Even addictions counselor training teaches the "addiction is disease" model for its historical usefulness, but since the 90s this model has fallen out of favor, replaced by the biopsychosocial model.
+Some research indicates that situations might bring this about, but it also finds that we have a choice.

 7. "Psychology says self-esteem is more important than ____."
 Psychology might explain why self-esteem is important, but I don't recall it ever saying that self-esteem is the most important thing.
 There is a study that states that self-esteem based on external sources can lead to problems.
 The Christian view of self-esteem (based around God's love for us) differs from the psychology theories on the subject.
-But there are examples of many otherwise healthy and successful people who don't have good self-esteem.
 The psychologist will often recommend and advocate for self-esteem (and/or Maslow's hierarchy of needs).
-This is more because (see above) a healthy client sees the world and his/herself properly.
-Having a realistic view of the self is healthy: one should not think they are stupid when they are smart, nor think they are the best singer in the universe if they cannot hold a tune in a bucket.
-Right now, the self-esteem concept is being studied, so I do not yet have better information.
-However, keep in mind that addictions psychology keeps referring people to 12 step programs even though these fly in the face of psychological principles of self-efficacy.
-Psychology would prefer people to think of themselves as capable in fighting addiction, while the 12 step programs teach the opposite.
+This is more because (see above) a healthy client (believer or not) tends to see the world and his/herself properly.
+A Christian who does not have their identity in Christ has many of the same problems of someone without healthy self-esteem.
+Having a realistic view of the self is healthy, for the believer and the non-believer

 10. "Psychology relieves suffering in a way that excludes Jesus, therefore it is bad."
-Didn't Jesus say that whoever isn't against us is for us?
-(Luke 9:50) If relieving suffering without Jesus is wrong, then logically medicine and drugs (even Tylenol) are also bad.
-If we are doing God's work when we heal someone physically (like medical missionaries), why aren't we doing God's work when we heal people mentally?
-Aren't even charitable deeds like feeding the hungry and helping the poor also God's work?
-Did not Florence Nightingale serve God in nursing?
+Didn't Jesus say that whoever isn't against us is for us (Luke 9:50)?
+If relieving any suffering without Jesus is wrong, then logically medicine and drugs (even Tylenol) is sin.
+But of course, I disagree with that.
 Per Phillip Williams, “...brokenness is often a place where people begin to ask the most important questions in life from a theological standpoint….”
 (Liberty University, 2013).

 14. "Anti-depressants don't help anyone."
 Actually, in this study on treatment-resistant depression, the figure stated is 10-30% "of them do not improve or show a partial response...."
 This means 70-90% of people with depression show positive response to anti-depressants.
-God can heal more effectively and more fully than psychology alone.
-But one cannot say anti-depressants are completely ineffective: it's a lie.
-Indeed, it would be sinful, if presented with a client with a chemical imbalance, not to prescribe treatment.
+So those who are saying this are bearing false witness.

-For people like the bipolar and the depressed, often it's more dangerous not to help them than it is to give them these drugs.
-Indeed, I've watched bipolar people who refuse to medicate wreck their lives and their families, and I've heard of people who kept trying to kill themselves until they were given anti-depressants.
-I've heard of schizophrenics even raising an ax to strike their own children when not medicated.
+For people like the bipolar and/or depression, often it's more dangerous not to help them than it is to give them these drugs.
+Indeed, I've watched bipolar people who refuse to medicate wreck their lives and their families.
 Isn't helping people not kill themselves, not destroy everything around them, doing God's work, at least in part?

 I'll agree that the corollary complaint, that psychologists (really, psychiatrists) rush to medicine seems valid.
 But given the fact that usually it takes 12 sessions to (as) fully (as possible) remedy someone's situation, and most insurance only covers 10 sessions, I can understand why there's a rush to get the person on medicine so that sessions are as productive and effective as possible.
 Indeed, someone who is highly depressed, on the manic side of a bipolar manifestation, or suffering from a panic attack, isn't going to be mentally present and aware enough for a session to be effective.